PazSheimy/-TPT-TESS-Proposal-Tool/README.md

 pip install -r requirements.txt

+4- Inside of utils there is a file named visualization.py that has a function def sector_graph. this function creates a graph based on the sectors that have been observed and allows the user to highlight the desire sector information to download it.
+User will have to change the path for this feature to work when app is being runned locally

+code:
+# Create a button for downloading the selected data
+    download_button = Button(label="Download", button_type="success")
+    download_button.js_on_click(CustomJS(args=dict(source=source),
+                            code=open("c:\\Users\\sheim\\Desktop\\tptwebapp\\utils\\download.js").read()))

+this is how it works for my, you should be able to make it work by changing it to your personal path.

-4- Run the web application locally:
+5- Run the web application locally:

 python main.py

-5- Open your web browser and navigate to http://127.0.0.1:5000 to view the application.
+6- Open your web browser and navigate to http://127.0.0.1:5000 to view the application.

 # Usage